 Look for a gestoria (gestors’ office) that shows English speakers on staff if your Spanish is limited, or indeed non-existent.

-All EU residents have a right to live in, and purchase property in Spain, and now absolutely anyone has that right, since the residency law of 2013; referred to as the “Golden Visa”, allows even non-EU residents to buy and to live in the country providing a certain criteria is met.
+All EU residents have a right to live in, and purchase property in Spain, and now absolutely anyone has that right, since the residency law of 2013 referred to as the “Golden Visa”, allows even non-EU residents to buy and to live in the country providing a certain criteria is met.
 As long established Javea estate agents we can advise non-EU residents on these specifics, as well as show you a superb range of Javea homes for sale.

 Yes, not only is it possible, but is advisable to anyone who owns property they do not intend to live in full time.
-The property must be registered at the Ajuntamiento, or Town Hall, as intended for rent, and it must comply with certain safety standards regulations to be approved.
+Javea homes for rent must be registered at the Ajuntamiento, or Town Hall, as intended for rent, and it must comply with certain safety standards regulations to be approved.
 You must also declare income from rents and pay tax on the rental income.